Florida Landmarks

 Efforts to restore the park’s natural ecosystems and protect its wildlife have been ongoing.
 In 2000, Congress passed the Comprehensive Everglades Restoration Plan, a multi-billion dollar effort to restore the natural flow of water to the Everglades and protect the park’s delicate ecosystem.

 Today, Everglades National Park is a popular destination for visitors from around the world, who come to explore its unique wetlands, see its diverse wildlife, and learn about the park’s history and conservation efforts.
-The park remains a vital part of Florida’s ecosystem and a testament to the importance of protecting the natural world for future generations.
+The park remains a vital part of Florida’s ecosystem and proof of the importance of protecting the natural world for future generations.

 Best Things to Do at Everglades National Park